What is this funding opportunity?

 CLMP does not allow the inclusion of indirect costs in project budgets for grant opportunities administered by CLMP.
 100% of awarded grant funds must go directly to the project as laid out in the grant proposal.
 For questions regarding this policy, please contact Chelsea Kern, Program Director, at [email protected].

-Can literary magazines and presses that are eligible for both the CLMP and Academy of American Poets grant opportunities apply to both?
+Can literary magazines and presses that are eligible for both the CLMP and National Book Foundation grant opportunities apply to both?

 No. Literary magazines and presses should apply only to CLMP’s grant program.